erikphansen/vscode-toggle-column-selection/README.md

 1. Make a multi-line selection, idealy using your keyboard by holding the `SHIFT` key while using the arrow keys to move the cursor.
 2. Invoke the `Toggle Column Selection` command from the Command Palette (`COMMAND`-`SHIFT`-`P`) or the default keybinding (`OPTION`-`SHIFT`-`I`).

-### Crank It To Eleven
+### Crank It To Eleven (aka Tap `OPTION` to Invoke)

-To truly mimic TextMate's implementation of this you'll want to trigger this command with a single tap of the `OPTION` key.
+To truly mimic TextMate's implementation you'll want to trigger this command with a single tap of the `OPTION` key.
 Sadly VSCode won't allow you to do this.
 This is where [BetterTouchTool](https://www.boastr.net) comes in.
 Use BTT to set up a new Key Sequence that maps a single tap of the `OPTION` key to `OPTION`-`SHIFT`-`I`.

 ![BTT-1](images/btt-1.png)
 ![BTT-2](images/btt-2.png)

-**TIPS:**
+**BetterTouchTool TIPS:**

-- Make sure you check the `REQUIRED` and `ORDER RELEVANT` boxes for the KEY UP state.
+- Make sure you check the `REQUIRED` and `ORDER RELEVANT` boxes for the **KEY UP** state.
-- BetterTouchTool treats the left and right OPTION keys as different keys so you'll likely want to add two entries, one for each key.
+- BetterTouchTool treats the left and right `OPTION` keys as different keys so you'll likely want to create an entry for each key.